adjacentlink/emane-guide/guide/site/getting-started.md

 package build paths to the current shell environment.

-The following instructions for using `adjacentlink-foss-build.sh` assume *emane-guide* has been cloned in `~/dev` which is also the location to clone and build all Adjacent Link FOSS and that all the Adjacent Link FOSS [build dependencies](#build-dependencies) are installed.
+The following instructions for using `adjacentlink-foss-build.sh` assume *emane-guide* has been cloned in `~/dev`, which is also the location to clone and build all Adjacent Link FOSS, and all Adjacent Link FOSS [build dependencies](#build-dependencies) have been installed.

 ```text